State parks open for last blast of summer

 The Kansas Department of Wildlife, Parks and Tourism announced ahead of the holiday weekend that all state parks are open.

-Some parks were not affected by high water and others were affected to varying degrees, according to Ron Kaufman, director of information services for the KDWPT.
+Some parks were not affected by high water and others were affected to varying degrees, said Ron Kaufman, director of information services for Wildlife, Parks and Tourism.

-Parks that are open, but with some features closed or damaged include: El Dorado State Park, Clinton State Park, Elk City State Park, Fall River State Park, Flint Hills Trail State Park, Glen Elder State Park, Green Recreational Trail State Park, Hillsdale State Park, Kanopolis State Park, Milford State Park, Perry State Park, Pomona State Park, Prairie Dog State Park, Prairie Spirit Trail State Park, Tuttle Creek State Park, Webster State Park and Wilson State Park.
+Parks that are open but with some features closed or damaged include the following: El Dorado State Park, Clinton State Park, Elk City State Park, Fall River State Park, Flint Hills Trail State Park, Glen Elder State Park, Green Recreational Trail State Park, Hillsdale State Park, Kanopolis State Park, Milford State Park, Perry State Park, Pomona State Park, Prairie Dog State Park, Prairie Spirit Trail State Park, Tuttle Creek State Park, Webster State Park, and Wilson State Park.

-Lovewell Reservoir at Lovewell State Park is listed on a watch status for a harmful blue-green algae bloom.

-The department did not receive extra aid for debris cleanup from the flooding, and it will take “much longer” to get an estimate of the overall impact, Kaufman wrote in a response.
+The Department did not receive extra aid for debris cleanup from the flooding, and it will take “much longer” to get an estimate of the overall impact, Kaufman said.
 At some parks, high water still conceals potential damage, he said.

 “No decisions have been made regarding seeking state aid.
-We’re watching our revenues and any estimates of what we might qualify for from FEMA are a long way off since we can’t make a full assessment of the damages,” according to Kaufman.
+We’re watching our revenues and any estimates of what we might qualify for from FEMA are a long way off since we can’t make a full assessment of the damages,” he said.

 The department has initiated the process of applying for federal assistance.